sumukhbarve/SurfyU/README.md

 $ meteor
 ```
 - Open a browser, go to `http://localhost:3000`.
 - Register the usernames `admin` and `yoda`.
-These are admin accounts.
+These have admin rights.
 - Poke around, see how things work.
 Use admin and non-admin accounts.

 ### Deployment: